About

 Punjabi food and desi ghee are partners in crime.
 My father used to say” Jo kare kyo, na maa kare na pyo’; meaning- no mom or dad can do what a dollop of ghee can do!
 I topped the Pindi Chole with a tempering of ghee and red chilli powder for the final kick.
 Pure decadence and foodie nirvana on your plate.

-Naturally, the chole turned out to be lip-smacking delicious and were appreciated and relished heartily.
+Naturally, everyone appreciated and heartily relished the lip-smacking and delicious chole.
 But, as I always say; no harm in indulging in a rare treat on a cheat day.
-Guilty pleasures of the belly kind should be indulged.
+One should indulge in guilty pleasures of the belly kind.

 Do check out the Chole-Bhature recipe as well.
-You can also check out Kala Chana with Puri which is my personal favourite.
+You can also check out Kala Chana with Puri, my personal favourite.

 Ingredients for Pindi Chole/ Chana/ Garbanzo Beans Recipe